 - Friend get-away

-- Attend sporting events
+- Attend events (cultural, school, sports)

 - Participate in sports or activities